Who Invented the Car? An Insight into the History of This Great Innovation

 Of course, Karl Benz builds upon the work of other pioneers in this field as well.
 Let’s explore a few key developments before Benz that made the car possible:

-Nicolas-Joseph Cugnot: Considered by many to be the person who invented the car; he constructed the first automobile in 1769.
+Nicolas-Joseph Cugnot: Considered by many to be the person who invented the car, he constructed the first automobile in 1769.
 Cugnot, a French military engineer, built a steam engine vehicle for towing heavy guns.
 It had three wheels and could accommodate four passengers.
 This early “car” demonstrated the feasibility of self-driving vehicles but it could only move at speeds of up to 6 km/hr.

 George Stephenson: This English inventor constructed the initial railway steam locomotive in the year 1814 for the purpose of pulling coal in mines.
 It can be said that Stephenson also empowered faster motorized transport by innovations in steam engines and railways.